All About Advent

 When Does Advent Begin?

 We have a shorter Advent this year (only twenty-two days long!).
-Christmas Eve is the Fourth Sunday of Advent, with Christmas falling on Monday, so the fourth week of Advent is cut short.
-But that still leaves plenty of time to spend some quiet time preparing for Jesus’ coming.
+Christmas Eve is the Fourth Monday of Advent, with Christmas falling on Tuesday.
+4 weeks isn't long, but that still leaves plenty of time to spend some quiet time preparing for Jesus’ coming.
 Common Advent traditions include an Advent calendar, the Advent wreath, and special Advent prayers.

 What Is an Advent Wreath?